 “Up From Political Liberalism (But Not Entirely).”
 In Dissident Philosophers: Against the Political Current of the Academy.
 Edited by Tully Borland and Allan Hillman.
 Lanham, MD: Rowman & Littlefield, forthcoming in 2022.

 “Why Is Sexual Assault Special?: Transactional Sex and Sacred Intuitions.”
 In The Palgrave Handbook of Sexual Ethics.
 Edited by David Boonin.
 New York: Palgrave/Macmillan, 2022.
 Pp. 191-202

 “Church, State, and the Abuse Crisis: The Role of Assumed Ideas of `Reasonableness’ in Religious Liberty.”
 Journal of Christian Legal Thought 10.1 (Summer 2020): 21-28.

 “Rawls’ Political Liberalism and the Problem of Taking Rites Seriously: From Abortion to Same-Sex Wedding Cakes,” Raised on the Third Day: The Gary Habermas Festschrift.
 Edited by W. David Beck and Michael R. Licona.
-Bellingham, WA: Lexham Press.
+Bellingham, WA: Lexham Press, 2020.
 Pp. 75-88

 “Moral Status and the Architects of Principlism” (with Allison Thornton).
 Journal of Medicine & Philosophy 45.4-5 (2020): 504-520.